 - Procured and managed the BBPDC’s team of master planners, counsel, and other consultants.

-HR&A Partner Jamie Torres Springer served as Project Director for BBPDC from 2005 to 2006, during which time he helped to shepherd the project through a complex series of master plan approvals at the local and State levels.
+HR&A Senior Principal Jamie Torres Springer served as Project Director for BBPDC from 2005 to 2006, during which time he helped to shepherd the project through a complex series of master plan approvals at the local and State levels.

 - Brooklyn Bridge Park won the Silver Medal for the 2011 Rudy Bruner Award for Urban Excellence.